Don's "Whom We Might Be" Story

 sundial ),

-I calculated this period to be around 346,000 wide-awake hours, thinking about many, many things…
+I calculated this period to have been ∼346,000 wide-awake hours, thinking about many, many things…

 ( & some medical help! ),